Mac Creiche: Family

 Mac Creiche is said to have lived in the late 6th century and to have been descended from the god Ercc, the Corcu MoDruad chieftain Mac Ercc.

-According to his biography, the Corcu MoDruad was the leading sept of the Tuadmumu region of northern County Clare, which included the Corcomroe and Burren baronies, and was paramount over the neighboring people of Cenél Fermaic.
+According to his biography, the Corcu MoDruad was the leading sept of the Tuadmumu region of northern County Clare, which included the Corcomroe and Burren baronies, and was paramount over the neighbouring people of Cenél Fermaic.
 His homeland "Corcu Mruad in Nindois" also included the Aran Islands.

 One source says Mac Creiche's father was Pesslan (not an Irish name) and his mother was from the Cíarraige people.
 It is possible that the Corcu MoDruad were subordinates in an alliance led by the Cíarraige.
 Another source says he was of the Fermacaig, and the son of Saint Ailbe of Emly.
 The sources agree that he was connected to the Cíarraige.
 He may have been a cousin of Saint Brendan of Clonfert on his mother's side.
 Mac Creiche is said to have lived to 180 years of age, which would make him one of the oldest of the Irish saints.